 - these lesions are often associated with facial or calvarial venous malformations

-- DSM involving the jugular bulb
+- DSMs involving the jugular bulb

 - malformed jugular bulb with otherwise normal sinuses appears as sigmoid sinus-jugular bulb diaphragm

-DSM's can be diagnosed antenatally by ultrasound and/or MRI.
+Dural sinus malformations may be diagnosed antenatally by ultrasound and/or MRI.
 It appears as hugely dilated dural venous sinuses with presence or absence of partial or complete thrombosis.

 Treatment and prognosis

-DSMs involving the jugular bulb carry excellent prognosis with occlusion of AVF and thrombosis of sigmoid sinus distal to the superior petrosal sinus.
+Dural sinus malformations involving the jugular bulb carry excellent prognosis with occlusion of AVF and thrombosis of sigmoid sinus distal to the superior petrosal sinus.